+SSIO turns a generated plan into computable configurational measurements; the SSPT generative framework specifies how these measurements enter post-training.
 Let $\mathbf{c}$ denote the generative condition (e.g., boundary/program constraints and graph-structured semantics provided by the dataset loader), and let $\mathbf{x}_0$ denote the final geometric layout representation produced by the generator.
 In our implementation, $\mathbf{x}_0 \in \mathbb{R}^{2 \times N_{v}}$ represents the flattened sequence of polygon-corner coordinates.
 A pre-trained conditional diffusion model, denoted as $p_{\theta}(\mathbf{x}_0 \mid \mathbf{c})$, is optimized primarily for large-scale distribution fitting using standard score-matching objectives.
-Consequently, while it successfully captures localized geometric correlations (e.g., wall orthogonality, typical room dimensions), it may fundamentally under-emphasize the \textit{implicit architectural priors} that are crucial for functional residential planning.
+Consequently, while it successfully captures localized geometric correlations (e.g., wall orthogonality, typical room dimensions), it may under-emphasize implicit architectural priors that are crucial for functional residential planning.
 Foremost among these priors is the configurational dominance of public living spaces, which governs the logical flow and human-centric usability of a dwelling.

-To address this semantic gap between geometric generation and architectural configuration, we introduce \textbf{Space Syntax-guided Post-training (SSPT)}.
-SSPT is an advanced post-training paradigm that explicitly injects space-syntax priors into the floorplan generation process \textit{after} the initial pre-training phase.
-The framework assumes access to a non-differentiable \textit{space-syntax oracle} $\mathcal{O}(\cdot)$ that maps a generated plan to rigorous, integration-based topological measurements (as defined in Sec.~\ref{subsec:data_foundation}--\ref{subsec:benchmark_design}).
-From these measurements, a scalar reward/score function $r(\cdot)$ is derived to quantify the architectural rationality of the layout.
+To address this semantic gap between geometric generation and architectural configuration, we introduce Space Syntax-guided Post-training (SSPT).
+SSPT is a post-training paradigm that introduces space-syntax priors into the floorplan generation process after the initial pre-training phase.
+The framework assumes access to a non-differentiable SSIO, denoted as $\mathcal{O}(\cdot)$, which maps a generated plan to integration-based configurational measurements.
+From these measurements, scalar score or reward functions $r(\cdot)$ are derived to optimize the generated distribution toward the target configurational logic.

 The overarching objective of the SSPT post-training paradigm is to systematically refine the model parameters $\theta$ such that samples drawn from the generative distribution $p_{\theta}(\cdot \mid \mathbf{c})$ are statistically more likely to satisfy the target configurational logic.
 Mathematically, this is formulated as an expected reward maximization problem over the conditional distribution: